AnimeshRy/AnimeshRy/README.md

 <br/>
 <br/>

-Hi, I'm [Animesh Singh](https://iamanimesh.tech/), a Full Stack Developer from India specializing in building exceptional Web Apps.
+Hi, I'm [Animesh Singh](https://iamanimesh.tech/), a Software Developer from India specializing in building exceptional Web Apps.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 <!-- ![Alt Text](page.gif) -->
 <details>